COVID-19 notice: How we keep you safe

 2. Blatta orientalis (Oriental cockroach) – Dark brown to black and 20 to 25mm long

-3. Blattella germanica (German cockroach) – Tan or light brown with two dark brown bands along the edge of the body; 13 to 16mm long
+3. Blattella germanica (German cockroach) - Tan or light brown with two dark brown bands on edge of the body; 13 to 16mm long

 4. Periplaneta americana (American cockroach) – Reddish brown with a light yellow band behind the head and up to 53mm long